mzarhou/InsureFlow/README.md

-# Saham: Assurance Agency Management System
+# InsureFlow: Assurance Agency Management System
 **Overview:**
-Saham is a comprehensive Assurance Agency Management System completed during the last year of my studies at [ESTM](http://www.est-umi.ac.ma/) school in 2021.
-Saham streamlines the management of clients, credit, credit payments, contracts, vehicles, and agency charges.
+InsureFlow is a comprehensive Assurance Agency Management System completed during the last year of my studies at [ESTM](http://www.est-umi.ac.ma/) school in 2021.
+InsureFlow streamlines the management of clients, credit, credit payments, contracts, vehicles, and agency charges.
 It offers a user-friendly interface for seamless navigation, robust security measures, and a powerful set of features tailored for the insurance industry.

 **Used Technologies:**
 - [Laravel](https://laravel.com/)